prezi/pride/README.md

 TBD: Where to get the plugin from, and which version to use?

+## Limitations and caveats

+* Module dependencies can only be resolved properly to local projects available in the pride if they are specified via the `moduleDependencies { ... }` block (provided by the `pride` plugin) instead of `dependencies { ... }`.
+If you put them in `dependencies { ... }`, they will always come from Artifactory.
+* Multi-project Gradle builds cannot use `project(":some-other-subproject")` and `project(path: "...")` to refer to other subprojects in the project, as Gradle does not support relative paths that point above the current project.
+Instead of these you can use `relativeProject(":some-other-subproject")` and `relativeProject(path: "...")`.
+These methods are also provided by the `pride` plugin.
+These will be resolved properly both in stand-alone and pride-mode.
+* Do not use `gradle.properties` to store version numbers.
+It should not be needed, as in `moduleDependencies { ... }` you can specify the major version to depend on, and Gradle will always get you either a local project from the pride, or the newest version from Artifactory.
+* Only use `include(...)` in `settings.gradle` -- Pride needs to merge all module's `settings.gradle`s, and it does not support arbitrary code.
+* Do not use `buildSrc` to store your additional build logic.
+It's not a very good feature to start with, and Pride doesn't support it.
+Apply additional build logic from `something.gradle` instead.

 ## Repo caching

 To quickly create (and discard) prides, Git repos of modules are cached locally.
 Here's what Pride does when you `add` a module with cache enabled: